sle118/squeezelite-esp32/README.md

 You can install the excellent plugin "Music Information Screen" which is super useful to tweak the layout for these small displays.

 ### RGB VU Meters
-The NVS parameter "led_vu_config" sets the parameters for an RGB vu meter display.
+The NVS parameter "led_vu_config" sets the parameters for an RGB VU meter display.
 The syntax is
 ```
 WS2812,width=<leds>,data<gpio>[hold=<cycles>,enable=<gpio>]
 ```
-- 'width' is the number of leds in the string.
-This should be an odd number
+- 'length' is the number of leds in the string.
+This should be an odd number.

 - 'data' is the data out gpio that controls the leds.